 What is Catholic Voices?

-Catholic Voices is a project which began in the United Kingdom in 2010 to improve the Church's representation in the media, above all in news programs and public debates.READ MORE
+Catholic Voices is a non-profit educational organization which began in the United Kingdom in 2010 to improve the Church's representation in the media, above all in news programs and public debates.READ MORE

 News from Catholic Voices